jackyzha0/quartz/content/notes/application-programming-interface.md

 java servelts are code blocks that handle requests. java.servlet.http library

 framworks like Spring support Java API development
-- wraps an aplicationserver around you data classes
+- wraps an aplication server around you data classes
 - can persist your data in a database
 - also provides servers that can host API access to your data